 GAHA is formally incorporated through the Nova Scotia Societies Act, and remits annual registration fees to the Province to maintain its good standing and certificate of incorporation.

 The guiding principles of GAHA are thus derived from this Act, and GAHA’s Board of Directors conduct the business of the association under its governance.
-A set of Bylaws has also been established to support the work of GAHA.
+A set of Bylaws, amended and approved in November 2021 (changes highlighted), is also in place to support the work of GAHA.

 Dates and reminders for important activities are maintained in a perpetual calendar.